Skip to content

 Checkpoint

-At Thomson Reuters, AI development takes place in the company’s Center for Cognitive Computing (C3).
+At Thomson Reuters, AI research and development takes place in the Thomson Reuters Labs.
 There, teams of engineers and designers study work problems encountered by Thomson Reuters customers, then devise ways to solve those problems using various forms of cognitive computing, including machine learning and artificial intelligence, or AI.

-When it comes to developing AI capabilities, however, the key difference between Thomson Reuters and other companies is that Thomson Reuters is laser-focused on innovating practical AI applications that will help its customers work smarter, make better decisions, and ultimately generate more value for their organizations.
+When it comes to developing AI capabilities, Thomson Reuters is laser-focused on innovating practical AI applications that will help its customers work smarter, make better decisions, and ultimately generate more value for their organizations.

-For example, AI-powered products such as Westlaw Edge and Checkpoint Edge are designed to help legal and accounting professionals do their jobs by giving them faster, easier ways to access and process the information they seek.
-The genesis of these products, says Al-Kohafi, is in asking—and answering—such questions as: “How can we help knowledge workers find the information they need at the point where they need it?” and “How can we remove obstacles between data and the user to create a more useful and rewarding experience?”
+For example, AI-powered products such as Westlaw and Checkpoint are designed to help legal and accounting professionals do their jobs by giving them faster, easier ways to access and process the information they seek.
+The genesis of these products is in asking — and answering — such questions as: “How can we help knowledge workers find the information they need at the point where they need it?” and “How can we remove obstacles between data and the user to create a more useful and rewarding experience?”

-The reason Thomson Reuters has had so much success in developing AI solutions is that it enjoys advantages other companies don’t.
-Thomson Reuters is not a traditional technology or media company; rather, it is a hybrid organization that leverages its expertise in both technology and media to support and spur technical innovation.
+Thomson Reuters is a hybrid organization that leverages its expertise in both technology and media to support and spur technical innovation.
 For more than a century, Thomson Reuters has been collecting and refining massive amounts of proprietary data, all of which is aimed at helping governments, legal professionals, and corporations conduct their business more effectively.
-At the same time, Thomson Reuters has assembled a world-class organization of subject-matter experts (, tax specialists, researchers, organizational consultants, etc.) who provide the deep knowledge required to produce the superior product “intelligence”—artificial or otherwise—that Thomson Reuters customers have come to expect.
+At the same time, Thomson Reuters has assembled a world-class organization of subject-matter experts (practicing attorneys, tax specialists, researchers, organizational consultants, etc.) who provide the deep knowledge required to produce the product “intelligence” — artificial or otherwise — that Thomson Reuters customers have come to expect.

-Whether it’s lawyers using Westlaw, tax professionals using Checkpoint, or journalists using News Tracer, Thomson Reuters has developed the systems and search capabilities necessary to connect these knowledge workers with the data and insight they need to perform their jobs at the highest possible level.
-And each day, while Thomson Reuter’s product-development teams work to improve the existing customer experience, the researchers and designers in Thomson Reuter’s C3 labs are looking for ways to transform that experience through innovative new applications of machine learning and cognitive computing.
+Whether it’s lawyers using Westlaw or tax professionals using Checkpoint, Thomson Reuters has developed the systems and search capabilities necessary to connect these knowledge workers with the data and insight they need to perform their jobs at the highest possible level.
+And each day, while product development teams work to improve the existing customer experience, the researchers and designers in Thomson Reuters Labs are looking for ways to transform that experience through innovative new applications of machine learning and cognitive computing.

 In practice, these capabilities reduce hunt-and-peck busywork to a minimum, freeing up legal and tax professionals to do what AI cannot, which is apply judgment, creativity, synthesis and context to the data, thereby creating the meaning and value that today’s knowledge workers are paid to produce.
 For attorneys, that might mean using AI-assisted tools to run document analytics and develop data-supported litigation strategies.
 For accountants, it could mean using corporate tax data to model forward-looking scenario analytics and support more strategic, data-based decision-making in the C suites.